olleyt/aws-bootcamp-cruddur-2023/journal/week4.md

 1. Create Lambda with boiler plate code in AWS management console, name it 'cruddur-confirmation-function' and choose Python 3.8 as runtime.
 Leave other settings with default values
 2. assign default execution role and add AWS managed policy AWSLambdaVPCAccessExecutionRole to this role to give permission to create ENI.
 See details why we need it [here](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html#vpc-permissions)
 4. attach the lambda function to VPC following this [guide from AWS](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html)
+5. add a layer with this ARN: ```arn:aws:lambda:us-east-1:898466741470:layer:psycopg2-py38:1 doesn't work, arn:aws:lambda:us-east-1:898466741470:layer:psycopg2-py38:2``` ; got it from this [GitHub post](https://github.com/jetbridge/psycopg2-lambda-layer/issues/23)
-5 rewrite boiler plate code for Lambda function to insert a user into PostgreSQL AWS RDS on user sign up:
+6. rewrite boiler plate code for Lambda function to insert a user into PostgreSQL AWS RDS on user sign up:
 ```python
 import json
 import psycopg2